zeux/zeux.github.io/_posts/2025-09-30-billions-of-triangles-in-minutes.md

 Raytracing:
 ![](/images/zorah_4.png)

-Hmm, that's an awful lot of time to take for a memset!
+Hmm, that's an awful lot of time to take for a memset! (we'll come back to other issues here later)

 What happens here is that both clusterizers use an array indexed by the vertex index to track whether a vertex is assigned to a current meshlet.
 This saves us the trouble of having to look through the 64-128 vertices when trying to see if adding a triangle to the meshlet would increase the vertex count.
 Unfortunately, this code: